NakanoMiku39/clab-images/README.md

 ### mount point busy

 vscode git plugin will scan your working directory and cause the mount point busy.
 You should close vscode or change the working directory.

+### ERROR: failed to setup resolv.conf

+In some os images, `/etc/resolv.conf` is a symbolic link, e.g. it is `/run/systemd/resolve/stub-resolv.conf` for ubuntu series.
+Ensure that you have this file (`/run/systemd/resolve/stub-resolv.conf`) available on your host system or arch-chroot won't be able to mount your host `/etc/resolv.conf`.